Japan Airlines business class offers one of the most comfortable ways to travel from selected Australian cities to Japan.

-The JAL business class seat itself features a number of different recline positions.
+The Japan Airlines business class seat itself features a number of different recline positions.
 Helpfully, a comprehensive guide to the Sky Suite is placed in each seat pocket.

 Japan Airlines business class amenities

-The JAL business class beverage menu was likewise very extensive, offering a number of premium wines from Australia, the USA and Europe, in addition to four types of sake.
+The Japan Airlines business class beverage menu was likewise very extensive, offering a number of premium wines from Australia, the USA and Europe, in addition to four types of sake.

 Japan Airlines business class – the verdict

-Japan Airlines undoubtedly operates one of the best business class products in the sky, and for good reason.
+Japan Airlines offer a high standard of business class (undoubtedly operates one of the best business class products in the sky, and for good reason.
 Featuring a fabulous hard product, quintessential Japanese service plus magnificent food and wine options, this product is really very hard to fault.

 Seat wise, window Sky Suites offer the ultimate in privacy.
 I'd highly recommend selecting one for a daytime flight (even if travelling with someone else).
 And with Japan Airlines business class award seats easily booked online via the Qantas website, it's a product that is now very accessible to Australian frequent flyers.
 Go ahead, book it.
 I very much doubt you'll be disappointed!